-The increase in patient services revenue was primarily due to a 29.5% increase in FFS revenue as a result of practice acquisitions and an overall increase in clinic count as well as a 6.6% increase in capitation revenue due to capitation contracts.
+The increase in patient services revenue was primarily due to a 29.5% 16.2% increase in FFS revenue as a result of a practice acquisitions acquisition and an overall increase in clinic count as well as a 6.6% 3.3% increase in capitation revenue due to capitation contracts.

-The increase in patient services revenue was primarily due to a 33.8% increase in FFS revenue as a result of practice acquisitions and an overall increase in clinic count as well as a 5.4% increase in capitation revenue due to capitation contracts.
+The increase in patient services revenue was primarily due to a 33.8% 27.2% increase in FFS revenue as a result of a practice acquisitions acquisition and an overall increase in clinic count as well as a 5.4% 4.6% increase in capitation revenue due to capitation contracts.